neondatabase/website/content/docs/guides/django-migrations.md

 ### Retrieve your Neon database connection string

-Navigate to the **Connection Details** section to find your database connection string.
+On your Neon project dashboard, navigate to the **Connection Details** section to find your database connection string.
 It should look similar to this:

 ```bash
 postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?sslmode=require